 What researchers point to

 Venezuela holds the largest proven crude oil reserves on Earth — approximately 303 billion barrels, concentrated in the heavy-crude Orinoco Belt.
 Saudi Arabia holds 267 billion.
-US sanctions since 2019 had kept the majority of Venezuelan supply off Western markets.
-Under the pre-2019 Chávez-era contracts, ExxonMobil, ConocoPhillips, and Chevron had held significant positions in the country; most were expropriated or divested.
+The reserves are mostly extra-heavy crude requiring significant upgrading, which is why the US Gulf Coast refining complex (built over the 1990s specifically for heavy-crude feedstock) is the natural processing match.
+US sanctions since 2019 kept the majority of Venezuelan supply off Western markets.
+Under the pre-1998 Chávez-era contracts, ExxonMobil (expropriated 2007), ConocoPhillips ($8.7B ICSID arbitration award 2019), and Chevron (retained via OFAC waiver November 2022, wound down March 2025) held significant positions.
 The terms on which these positions are restored post-intervention are being negotiated in 2026.

 US intervention against the Bolivarian government is not new.
-In April 2002, Hugo Chávez was briefly deposed in a coup that the US State Department acknowledged it had received "advance knowledge of."
-In 2019 the US recognized Juan Guaidó as interim president and imposed the most comprehensive sanctions regime on a Latin American country since the Cuban embargo.
-The 2026 operation is the culmination of a 24-year US policy arc, not a departure from it.
+In April 2002, Hugo Chávez was briefly deposed in a coup that State Department officials had met with participants ahead of (per the 2002 State Department OIG report).
+In January 2019, the first Trump administration recognized Juan Guaidó as interim president and imposed the most comprehensive sanctions regime on a Latin American country since the Cuban embargo.
+In May 2020, Silvercorp USA attempted the failed Operation Gideon landing.
+In March 2020, the DOJ unsealed the narcoterrorism indictment.
+In August 2025, Bondi raised the bounty to $50M.
+In September 2025, a US strike on an alleged drug boat killed 11 in international waters near Venezuela.
+In November 2025, Richard Grenell reportedly conducted back-channel negotiations with Caracas that collapsed.
+The January 3, 2026 operation is the culmination of a 24-year US policy arc, not a departure from it.

 The $50 million Rewards for Justice bounty placed on Maduro in August 2025 is the largest in US history.
 For reference: the bounty on Osama bin Laden peaked at $25 million.
 The bounty on Ayman al-Zawahiri was $25 million.
 The bounty on Saddam Hussein was also $25 million.
-The Maduro figure — two times any prior benchmark — was placed four months before the extraction operation.
+The Maduro figure — two times any prior benchmark — was announced by Attorney General Pam Bondi four months before the extraction operation.
+The March 2020 DOJ indictment that underpinned the bounty characterized Maduro as the leader of the Cartel de los Soles — a drug-trafficking enterprise alleged to have worked with the FARC.
+The indictment was unsealed weeks before the May 2020 Operation Gideon attempt.

 Save the source material before it is removed.

-Early reporting on the January 3 operation — regional journalists on the ground, Venezuelan state media footage, leaked documents — has already begun disappearing from YouTube and other platforms.
+Early reporting on the January 3 operation — regional journalists on the ground, Venezuelan state media footage, leaked documents, Bolton's The Room Where It Happened excerpts, Machado interviews, COHA and WOLA analyses — has already begun disappearing from YouTube and other platforms.
 Classified saves videos locally from any platform so you can organize your own timeline, source by source, before the official version is the only one left.

-The independent analysis of the 2026 Venezuela operation is led by a recognizable cluster of regional scholars and think-tank voices.
+The independent analysis of the 2026 Venezuela operation is led by a recognizable cluster of regional scholars, policy voices, and independent journalists.

 - WOLA (Washington Office on Latin America) — has called the intervention "reckless and dangerous" and a violation of international law; publishes ongoing legal and human-rights analyses.